 Aspekte/Positionen.
 50 Jahre Kunst aus

-, Museum Moderner Kunst
+Mitteleuropa 1949-1999, Museum Moderner Kunst

 Stiftung Ludwig Wien, Vienna; Ludwig Museum,